ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 Our clients have a need of a filterable dropdown component that does not allow arbitrary text as a value, but only values available in the dropdown.
 The filtering will have the following behaviors (in the initial feature set):

 -   The filter text will match _any_ text within the `textContent` of each `ListOption` in a case insensitive way.
+Specifically, the filter text will match wholly against the target (e.g. filter text of "ad" will match "Add", but not "abcd").
 -   Each time the dropdown is opened the filter text is cleared.
 -   While the dropdown is opened all keystrokes except `<ArrowUp>`. `<ArrowDown>`, `<Home>` and `<End>` will apply to the filter.
 -   Pressing `<Esc>` will close the dropdown and revert the value to what it was prior to opening dropdown.